 This is critical!
-Travelers to the tropics or a climate, like the Southwest United States, are prone to dehydration and heat related conditions.
+Travelers to the tropics or a climate like the southwestern U.S. are prone to dehydration and heat-related conditions.

-It takes a while for our bodies to adjust to the heat, time we may not have during the challenge.
+It takes a while for our bodies to adjust to the heat, and we may not have enough time for that during the challenge.
 You will sweat a lot and may lose a lot of salt.
-The amount of water to drink depends on the environment, exertion level, and the person.
+The amount of water you should drink depends on the environment, the exertion level, and the person.
 We will provide this water, with snacks to replenish salt and other nutrients.
 This does not include tea, coffee or alcoholic beverages, which can contribute to dehydration.

-Perspiration may not be as obvious due to the dry air.
+Perspiration may not be as obvious in these areas due to the dry air.
 You are still losing water and salt, even if you are not sweating a lot.
 Follow the recommendations of your guide, listen to your body, and don’t go by the sweat (or lack thereof) on your shirt.